sr99622/libonvif/README.md

 &nbsp;

+Double clicking on a picture file will start the associated video playing at the time stamp of the picture.
+The same action can be started using the Enter key when a picture file is highlighted.
+In the event that there is not video coverage for the picture timestamp, the playback will fail silently.
+While a video is playing, using the Escape key will return operation to picture browse mode.
+Using the up and down arrow keys will traverse the picture directory contents, showing each picture as the selection changes.
+Folders can be opened and closed using the Enter key.
+Right clicking over the file will bring up a context menu with various options.

 File playback is configured such that one file is played at a time.
 Keyboard shortcuts are available for faster navigation.
-A file may be played along side cameras in the main display if desired, or a separate window profile can be configure on the Settings -> General tab for file viewing.
-The Hide Camera Panel check box can be useful for this separate window profile for file viewing.
+Video playback controls are available on either the Picture or Videos panel.

 <h3>File Playback Controls For Mouse</h3>

-<image src="onvif-gui/onvif_gui/resources/search.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/refresh.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/event.png">
+<image src="onvif-gui/onvif_gui/resources/search.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/refresh.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/snapshot.png">

-Search&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Refresh&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Events
+Search&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Refresh&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Snapshot

 <image src="onvif-gui/onvif_gui/resources/play.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/pause.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/stop.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/previous.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/next.png"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <image src="onvif-gui/onvif_gui/resources/audio.png">